-- 1. Do one of the following: - In Windows Vista, in Control Panel, open Programs and Features. - In earlier versions of Windows, in Control Panel open Add or Remove Programs. - 2.
-Do one of the following: - In Windows Vista, double-click Easysoft ODBC-JDBC Gateway. - In earlier of Windows, select Easysoft ODBC-JDBC Gateway and click Change/Remove.
+- 1. Do one of the following: - In Windows Vista and later, in Control Panel, open Programs, and then open Programs and Features. - In earlier versions of Windows, in Control Panel open Add or Remove Programs. - 2.
+Do one of the following: - In Windows Vista and later, double-click Easysoft ODBC-JDBC Gateway. - In earlier versions of Windows, select Easysoft ODBC-JDBC Gateway and click Change/Remove.